Democrats pound their message: To oust Trump, you must vote

 Climate activists also complained that the party appeared ready to drop a provision in the platform that calls for an end to fossil fuel industry subsidies and tax breaks.

-Sen. Elizabeth Warren, a favorite of progressives for demanding bold change, was expected to speak Wednesday night, but only for a few minutes.
+Sen. Warren, a favorite of progressives for demanding bold change, spoke for around five minutes.

-It remains to be seen whether the unconventional convention will give Biden the momentum he’s looking for.
+And While Warren urged people to vote for Biden and gave a hearty endorsement for several of his economic and child care plans, she hinted that she would not retreat from her push for a more progressive agenda should her party retake the White House.

-Preliminary estimates show that television viewership for the first night of the virtual convention was down compared with the opening of Hillary Clinton's onsite nominating party four years ago.
+“We all need to be in the fight to get Joe and Kamala elected,” Warren said.
+“And after November, we all need to stay in the fight to get big things done.”

 Price reported from Las Vegas and Peoples from New York.
 AP Washington Bureau Chief Julie Pace contributed to this report.